mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/scheduling_ingestion.rst

 .. note:: If you need to undo this step use the ``gcloud functions delete [TOPIC]`` command.

-Create the cloud functions to publish to PubSub
+Next, create the cloud functions to publish to PubSub

 .. code-block:: bash